ddftwiki/ssg/resources/templates/md/pages/Doomsday-Codex.md

 on.
 The Doomsday Codex is there to help people to really understand how the deck works and can win in various scenarios.

-An overview of Doomsday piles is actually collected in a separate document, which is called [The Doomsday Pile Document](/pages-output/appendix/pile-doc).
+An overview of Doomsday piles (some now outdated) is actually collected in a separate document, which is called [The Doomsday Pile Document](/pages-output/appendix/pile-doc).
 The pile document only lists a selection of the possible piles, while the Doomsday Codex focuses the theory behind the piles.
 How to build them, when to build them, why the